RenzeLou/awesome-instruction-learning/README.md

 -->

 <!-- TODO
 ## Our scope:
-We aim to stay up-to-date with the most innovative developments in the field and gain valuable insights into the future of instruction-learning technology.👀
+We aim to stay up-to-date with the most innovative developments in the field and gain valuable insights into the future of instruction-learning technology.👀 organize a systematic and comprehensive overview of instructional learning.

-## Citation:
+1. Stay up-to-date with the most innovative developments in this field.
+2. Gain valuable insights into the future of instruction-learning technology.
+3.
 -->

 <!-- omit in toc -->
 ## How to contribute?